Policies & FAQ

 Can I have pets?

-Fish, small amphibians, and aquatic turtles in a ten-gallon or less aquarium are the only pets allowed within the residence halls.
+Fish, and solely aquatic small amphibians in a ten-gallon or less aquarium are the only pets allowed within the residence halls.

 How do I change rooms?